 This term our values are: Friendship and Creativity.

-We encourage families to use the Home School Values resources as a way to stimulate discussion and reflection on our current value at home Responsibility Home School Values.
+We encourage families to use the Home School Values resources as a way to stimulate discussion and reflection on our current values at home Responsibility Home School Values, Home School Values Courage.

 Arrangements for the act of collective worship are made by the school in accordance with the requirements of the School Standards and Framework Act 1998, as amended.
 Parents and carers may, if they so wish, withdraw their children from the arrangements for collective worship or religious education.
 Such requests should be made to the head teacher in writing.
 Pupils withdrawn from collective worship or religious education will normally remain in a classroom and prepare for the day’s activities under the supervision of a teacher.